idia-astro/idia-astro.github.io/containers.md

 # A Primer of [Singularity][singularity]
 ### Introduction
-The installation of [Singularity][singularity] is easy and simple to install.
+All base cloud image for IDIA will include singularity and also be added to the sudoers environment.
+However, should you wish to install [Singularity][singularity] it is easy and simple.
 The important bits to note is that containers need to be built on a machine which have root access.
 This includes HPC interconnects, resource managers, file systems, GPUs and/or accelerators.